egilron/norec_fine_tools/norbert_simpletrans.md

 - Run the [Experiments21_norec_fine_gpu.ipynb](Experiments21_norec_fine_gpu.ipynb) notebook in the GPU environment

 ### Results
-**For the CPU experiment**, the output reported a running loss, but NorBERT was the only model that evaluated to zero precision and recall.
-(Simpletransformers uses `seqeval` for evaluation with strict boundary and polarity requirements for a predicted span to be counted).
+**For the CPU experiment**, the output reported a running loss.
+NorBERT was the only model that evaluated to zero precision and recall, but a friend reran the experiment with more epochs and then NorBERT performed as expected.
+So NorBERT works fine in this setting.

 For the GPU experiment, the loss was reported as NaN, using NorBERT.